DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 Several health campaigns of the last few decades have turned out to be myths, as highlighted by the pointers below:

-1. A Healthy Diet Equates a Healthy Body
+1. A Healthy Diet Equates to a Healthy Body

 A healthy diet does not necessarily mean that one is healthy.
-There are many cases where unhealthy foods are allowed to be consumed while on a diet plan; however these foods do nothing to improve overall health and may even detract from it.
-This is particularly true when adopting an extreme point of view, such as basing one’s diet solely off of lowering calories.
+There are many cases where unhealthy foods are allowed to be consumed while on a diet plan; however, these foods do nothing to improve overall health and may even detract from it.
+This is particularly true when adopting an extreme point of view, such as basing one’s diet solely on lowering calories.

-Getting results from a healthy diet plan is more than just towing the dietary guidelines.
+Getting results from a healthy diet plan is more than just following the dietary guidelines.
 It requires making an effort to embody the health principles behind the diet.

 Furthermore, a person’s diet may be an important part of enhancing their health and well-being, but it isn’t likely to be the only one.
 Psychosocial input, physical activity, sunlight exposure, circadian rhythm, sleep quality, and hygiene are some other epigenetic factors that are known to influence cellular metabolism and the state of our genes, to name only a few.